Large Scale Robotic Material Handling: Learning, Planning, and Control: Method

 Here, $\theta_{x}$ and $\theta_{y}$ denote the angles between the two unactuated joints and the principal frame axes, $v_{x}$ and $v_{y}$ are the linear velocities of the tool attachment points, $l_{x}$ and $l_{y}$ are the corresponding tool lengths, $r_y$ is the distance between the tool and the slew rotation axis, $g$ is the gravity constant, and $b_{fx}$ and $b_{fy}$ are the dissipative coefficients.
 An illustration of the model is shown in \cref{fig:tool_all}.

-Among the various interactions between the gripper and the bulk material, the throwing action is the only one needed for training the throwing policy, as grasping from the material pile is not part of the \ac{RL} policies.
-We model the granular behavior of the bulk material during release using three discrete loads, $L_1$, $L_2$, and $L_3$.
-While discrete element simulations~\cite{Backman21ContinuousControl, Aoshima24ExaminingSimulationtoreality} could provide greater realism, their significantly higher computational cost outweighs the benefits they would bring to the contact-free throwing simulation.
-Since this work focuses on material release in air, we instead prioritize computational efficiency.
-When the gripper receives an open command, the first load is released after a delay of approximately \SI{0.3}{\second}, based on measurements from the real robot.
-Subsequent loads are spawned at intervals of \SI{0.5}{\second} to simulate the dynamics of material falling continuously during the release phase.
-Each load follows a parabolic trajectory, initialized with the gripper’s velocity at the time of its release.
-The robustness of this analytical approach is increased through domain randomization~\cite{Zhao20SimtoRealTransfer}.
-A visualization of the model is shown in \cref{fig:throw_sim}.
-Modeling of the bulk material is not used when training the waypoint-following policy.
+Among the various gripper–material interactions, only the throwing action is required for training the policies, as the grasping from the pile is executed by the grasping controller.
+The granular behavior of the bulk material during release is approximated using three discrete loads, $L_1$, $L_2$, and $L_3$.
+Upon receiving an open command, the first load is released after a delay of approximately \SI{0.3}{\second}, based on real-robot measurements.
+Subsequent loads are spawned at \SI{0.5}{\second} intervals to emulate continuous material flow.
+Each load follows a parabolic trajectory, initialized with the gripper’s velocity at release time.
+A visualization is provided in \cref{fig:throw_sim}.
+While discrete element simulations~\cite{Backman21ContinuousControl, Aoshima24ExaminingSimulationtoreality} offer higher fidelity, we believe their computational cost outweighs the benefits for contact-free throwing.
+Given the focus of our training pipeline on airborne material release, we prioritize the computational efficiency of an analytical model, and use domain randomization~\cite{Zhao20SimtoRealTransfer} to generalize across different materials behaviors and enhance robustness during deployment on hardware.
+This simplified material model is employed only for the throwing policy training.